 Chemicals and reagents

-β-Amyrin (≥98% purity) was purchased from Sigma Chemical Company (USA).
+beta-Amyrin (>98% purity) was purchased from Sigma Chemical Company (USA).
 Growth medium (MEM/RPMI), fetal calf serum, trypsin, penicillin, streptomycin, DMSO, RNase, RIPA Buffer, SDS, MTT dye, propidium iodide, Hoechst 33258 were obtained from Hangzhou Sijiqing Biological Products Co.
 Ltd, China.
 All other chemicals and solvents used were of the highest purity grade.

-To a solution of β-amyrin (1, 500 mg) in THF was added cesium carbonate (600 mg) and propargyl bromide (675 mg) and the reaction mixture was stirred at room temperature for 3 hours.
-The crude product isolated was further subjected to column chromatography to give pure compound (propargylated derivative of β-amyrin) (2, 300 mg).
+To a solution of beta-amyrin (1, 500 mg) in THF was added cesium carbonate (600 mg) and propargyl bromide (675 mg) and the reaction mixture was stirred at room temperature for 3 hours.
+The crude product isolated was further subjected to column chromatography to give pure compound (propargylated derivative of beta-amyrin) (2, 300 mg).
 To a solution of compound (2, 300 mg) in tBuOH-H2O (2:1, 10 mL) was added sodium ascorbate (3.5 mg) and CuSO4 (1.5 mg).
 To this mixture, napthyl azide (2 equivalents) was added and the reaction mixture was sonicated at 45°C till its completion was monitored by TLC.
 After completion, the reaction mixture was diluted with water and extracted with ethyl acetate.
-The organic layer was dried over sodium sulfate and purified by column chromatography to give pure compound (3) which is the triazolyl-napthyl derivative of β-amyrin (Scheme 1).
+The organic layer was dried over sodium sulfate and purified by column chromatography to give pure compound (3) which is the triazolyl-napthyl derivative of beta-amyrin (Scheme 1).

 Cell lines, growth medium and treatment conditions